unowhat/ML_eng/cnn_assignment.md

 ### Deliverables

 1. Complete the class definition below.
+2. Calculate the number of parameters in this network.
+Show the whole calculation
-2. Write a test function that:
+3. Bonus: Write a test function that:
    - Creates an instance of your model
    - Passes a random tensor of shape `(1, 3, 32, 32)`
    - Asserts that the output shape is `(1, 16, 32, 32)`